-My PhD was completed at UCL in 2015.
+I completed my PhD at UCL in 2015.
 This research explored the interrelationship of heritage and photography over a broad time period (1866-present), but tightly focused on the ‘photographic life’ of two major heritage sites: Angkor in Cambodia and the town of Famagusta, Cyprus.
-A book length study emerging from this research – Heritage, Photography and the Affective Past – will be published by Routledge in 2019.
+A book length study emerging from this research – Heritage, Photography, and the Affective Past – is now available from Routledge.
 I have previously published articles on this theme in Present Pasts, Future Anterior and Public Archaeology.
 I continue to pursue research around heritage and photography, with my latest work in this area – a photo-essay on architectural wraps – recently published in the Journal of Contemporary Archaeology.

 In 2014 I helped to set up a small research network on Archaeology/Heritage/Art (AHA).
 A number of talks and events have been hosted under the banner of this project, including a series of ‘Conversazione’ exploring the critical and creative intersections of these fields.
 A summary of our approach can be found in a recent article, Entangled Concepts and Participatory Practices across Archaeology, Heritage and Art.